 What To Do In Folkestone – The Folkestone Family Trail

 Come down for the weekend with the family and follow our trail around the town to find something for everyone!
 Either camp out at the wonderful Little Switzerland Campsite and start on the East Cliff, or lounge in luxury in one of our hotels on The Leas and go from West to East!
 This Folkestone Family Trail takes two days and you will only have scratched the surface of what we have to offer!
 There’s plenty to do outdoors to maintain social distancing during your staycation in Folkestone.

 The east cliff

 Looking over the town from this vantage point you can see your route for the next two days.
 Sunny Sands lies at the bottom of the East Cliff and is an excellent sandy beach to play on.
 Check the tide times to plan your play.
 You can also hire stand-up paddleboards and kayaks at the Folkestone Sea Sports centre if you fancy dipping in the sea!

 Find something to eat for lunch on Folkestone’s Harbour Arm.
 You will find That Burgers – the best burgers this side of the Atlantic; Big Greek Bus – sit on the bus on the Arm to eat authentic Greek food; Go Dutch for the most delicious balls of pancake drizzled in chocolate or caramel sauce.

 Walk the Old High Street

 Folkestone’s independent shops celebrate the creative elements that underpin our town.
-Creative Folkestone support the artists that work from the studios and galleries on The Old High Street.
+Creative Folkestone supports the artists that work from the studios and galleries on The Old High Street.
 Please bring a mask so you can enter the shops, following the guidelines advertised on the doors.

 Folkestone is a food town